-The stigma around counselling is slowly but steadily clearing away, and thanks to the Employee Assistance Program(EAP) in organizations, many have begun to consider visiting a counsellor to better or treat their mental health.
-More often than not however, we are not sure if it is indeed time to take a leap of faith and set up an appointment with a counsellor to resolve our mental health issues.
+The stigma around counselling and mental health is slowly but steadily clearing away, and thanks to the Employee Assistance Program(EAP) in organizations, many have begun to consider visiting a counsellor to better understand or treat their mental health issues.
+More often than not, we are not sure if it is indeed time to take a leap of faith and set up an appointment with a counsellor to resolve our mental health issues.

 We have put together some tips to help you understand if you need professional help from a counsellor to take care of your mental wellbeing.

 Before you read on, to know the difference between counselling and psychotherapy, click here https://cecureus.com/differences-between-counselling-and-psychotherapy/

 You feel that you have no one to talk to or listen to your emotional struggles:

 Times have been difficult with many stranded away from their friends and loved ones.
 This has triggered several mental health issues like fear, anxiety, and depression.
 Some may find that they have no one to talk to or no one willing to listen to them.
 If you are under extreme stress and need a listening ear to help you feel better, you may consider fixing an appointment with a counsellor.
 They are trained professionals who patiently listen to your emotions without judgment and help you sail through difficult times.
 You can talk to a counsellor through Employee Assistance Programs.
 A safe space that is confidential, comfortable, and unassuming could do wonders for your mental health.

 People who form a part of your support system suggest you visit a counsellor.